wonsunahn/CS1632_Spring2024/deliverables/2/README.md

 scenes to test your program and showing the difference in brackets is a JUnit assertEquals feature.

-* Code coverage of the class CoffeeMakerQuestImpl when the JUnit TestRunner is run should be at an absolute minimum of **90%**.
-If coverage falls below that number, add more unit tests to CoffeeMakerQuestUnitTest.
-View the detailed line-by-line Jacoco coverage report for CoffeeMakerQuestImpl to see which lines you are missing and come up with test cases that are able to hit those lines.
+* Code coverage of the class CoffeeMakerQuestImpl, PlayerImpl, and RoomImpl classes must be at a minimum of **90%**.
+If coverage falls below that number, add more unit tests to the respective unit test classes.
+View the detailed line-by-line Jacoco coverage report for each method to see which lines you are missing and come up with test cases that are able to hit those lines.

 * When you generate or test strings in your code and multiple lines are